Complexity among the finitely generated subgroups of Thompson's group: Introduction

-The family \(\Sgen\) is robust at a group-theoretic level: if \(A \in \Sgen\), then \(\gen{A}\) is an HNN extension of a group which is itself an increasing union subgroups of the form \(\gen{B}\) for \(B \in \Sgen\).
-On the other hand, while the closure properties of \(\Sgen\) --- and thus of \(\Ssig\) --- are important in the group-theoretic analysis of \(\Sfrak\), they introduce redundancies which obscure the structure of the order on these classes.
-This is resolved by introducing algebraic operations \(+\), \(*\), and \(\exp\) on \(\Ssig\) and using them to define a subclass \(\Rsig\) of \(\Ssig\).
-The next theorem is at the core of the proof of Theorem \ref{main_thm}.
-It shows that \(\Rsig\) provides a notion of ``normal form'' for \(\Ssig\) and consequently for \(\Sgen\) (here \(\As \equiv \Bs\) denotes \(\As \leq \Bs \leq \As\)).
+The family \(\Sgen\) is robust at a group-theoretic level: if \(A \in \Sgen\), then \(\gen{A}\) is an HNN extension of a group which is itself an increasing union of subgroups of the form \(\gen{B}\) for \(B \in \Sgen\).
+On the other hand, while the closure properties of \(\Sgen\) --- and thus of \(\Ssig\) --- are important in the group-theoretic analysis of \(\Sfrak\), they introduce redundancies which obscure the structure that the embeddability order induces on these classes.
+This is resolved by introducing a transitive relation \(\leq\) on \(\Ssig\) as well as algebraic operations \(+\), \(*\), and \(\exp\) and using them to define a subclass \(\Rsig\) of \(\Ssig\).